Eng-M-Abdrabbou/Object-Detection-Python-YOLO/README.md

 # VisionAid: Real-Time Object Detection Web Application

 ## 🚀 Project Overview
 VisionAid is a web-based object detection application that uses YOLOv5 to perform real-time object recognition through your webcam.
 The application provides instant identification and confidence scores for detected objects.
+This model is pre-trained on the COCO dataset on roughly 80 objects.

 ## 🔧 Technologies Used
 - **Backend**: Flask (Python)